-- Does not publish financial information, reflecting a lack of transparency and accountability.
+- La Plateforme des ONG Françaises pour la Palestine (The Platform of French NGOs for Palestine – PFP) does not publish financial information, reflecting a lack of transparency and accountability.

 - The Platform is a network composed of 40 French NGOs that are active in the Arab-Israeli conflict.

 - The Platform’s mission includes:

 - “Raising awareness and informing the public about the rights of Palestinians, and advocating on their behalf to institutions and elected officials.